Your First Trip to Croatia: Discover an Underrated Gem

 Head to the waterfront, where you can listen to the music played by the famous Sea Organ.
 A series of tubes beneath the ground that create different sounds as the sea moves through them.
 While you’re at it, check out the “Greetings to the Sun” installation a few steps away.
 Hundreds of glass plates reflecting the sunlight.
 You can get some interesting sights at different times of the day.

 On your second day in Zadar, it is time to get adventurous and have a taste of the surrounding unspoiled beauty.
 Hop on a boat and discover the Kornati Islands Archipelago with its 150 islands, islets and rocks.
 Admire the 492-foot-high Devil Rock and explore Telascica bay.
-Take some time to disembark and sunbathe, swim in the salt lake, snorkel and explore the park.
+Take some time to disembark, sunbathe, swim in the salt lake, snorkel, and explore the park.